Jfern4ndez/jFernandez-ai-enhanced/README.txt

-Whenever you go live on VS Coode, make sure zoom it at 75% once you have the webpage on your web browser
+Whenever you go live on VS Code, make sure zoom it at 75% once you have the webpage on your web browser